 Pros and Cons of External Sources Pro Con No financial impact to the existing tax base.
 Allows for coordination with funding partners.
 Funding may be restricted to specific projects.
 Difficult to forecast and dependant on 3rd parties.
-Example of impact of tax base \$1,000,000 externally financed requires \$\$0 tax dollars.
-Conclusion: The use of external funding will be project specific based on ownership of assets being constructed and compliance with the funding agreement.
-Gas tax should be prioritized for state of good repair projects until appropriate levels of funding are established.
+Example of impact of tax base \$1,000,000 externally financed requires \$0 tax dollars.
+Conclusion: The use of external funding ownership of assets being constructed agreement.
+Gas tax should be prioritized appropriate levels of funding are establi and compliance with the funding d for state of good repair projects until